DoubleDeez/MDFramework/README.md

 # TODO
 * An ability to enable command prompt in release builds
 * Command prompt auto-complete with help text
-* Instance based replication - by node/field name
 * Notification of a change in a replicated field
 * Client/Server/Broadcast functions (RPCs)
-  * Network owner of Nodes
+* Reliability settings of RPCs
+* Assign RPCs to channels
 * Distance based replication relevancy
 * UI management framework
 * Automatic Field<->Node binding